 CHIANG MAI AQUARIUM

 Chiang Mai Aquarium is split up into different themed sections.
-Under the River is Number one on the lists of most visitors.
+Under the River is number one on the lists of most visitors.
 This 66-metre tunnel passes through a recreation of the Mekong River.
-Giant barbs, striped catfish and clown knifefish are a trio of the many denizens of thee deep visible from the tunnel.
+Giant barbs, striped catfish and clown knifefish are a trio of the many denizens of the deep visible from the tunnel.